-MacroView DMF and products based on MacroView DMF such as MacroView Message and MacroView Case and Matter already let you see all the Views that have been defined for an area in SharePoint or SharePoint Online.
+MacroView DMS lets you see all the views that have been defined for an area in SharePoint or SharePoint Online.
 Selecting a view shows the same list of files as you would see in the SharePoint web browser UI, but with much better layout and usability.

 If you have sub-folders in your document libraries, document sets or folders it is very useful to be able to see a complete list of files in all the sub-folders – much better than having to click on each sub-folder.
-You can define Views that use the Show All Items Without Folders attribute.
-But with the latest release of MacroView DMF you no longer need to define special Views.
-Instead you can toggle any View so that it shows all the files in the current area and any sub-folders within that area.
-Effectively the View is dynamically adjusted to be Show All Items Without Folders.
+You can define views that use the Show All Items Without Folders attribute.
+The view is dynamically adjusted to be Show All Items Without Folders.

 Now, when you right-click a column, a list of all the values in use across all the sub-folders is displayed.
 This is very convenient when you need to filter a library, document set or folder that contains sub-folders.

-MacroView now lets you drag and drop to re-arrange the order of columns in a Public or Personal View.
-You can also right-click a column and choose to hide it or adjust the Sort ordering of its files.
+MacroView lets you drag and drop to re-arrange the order of columns in a public or personal view.
+You can also right-click a column and choose to hide it or adjust the sort ordering of its files.

 Check this video in the MacroView channel on YouTube.